dtb354/dtb354/README.md

 I mainly love building web-applications, but also enjoy building projects with arduino's to develop products that improve my life.

+My dream is to use my skills in software engineering to build tools for 🏥🧑‍⚕️medical research/healthcare, 🎨✏️develop animation software, or compete at the highest stage of motorsports; 🏎️ Formula 1

 What I am currently working on:

 - Learning React + NextJS to start freelancing